 All of us are sustained by the false faith that we must be too important to come to rack.
 But this same conviction prods the dauntless to rush on, and the spineless to hang back.
 The latter think that they are too precious to be put in harm’s way, the former that they are so invulnerable that nothing could harm them.

-Brave soldiers are primed if need be to die for their country, but their real business is to kill for it.
+Brave soldiers are ready if need be to die for their country, but their real business is to kill for it.

 We are reluctant to give more of ourselves to others for fear that they will take too much or that they will spurn what we offer.

-We give gifts to show off our own taste and to mould the taste of those we give them to.
+I give gifts to show off my own taste and to mould the taste of others.

 We are mean but wasteful.
 We are not thrifty or generous.
 I scatter thoughtlessly, but don’t give liberally.
 We are scrimping, yet squandering.

-Spendthrifts may seem generous, since they lightheartedly waste their spare cash on all sorts of things, even other people.
+Spendthrifts may seem generous, since they carelessly waste their spare cash on all sorts of things, even other people.

 I take offence at the churlishness of those who decline to accept from me the scant courtesies that cost me nothing.